JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 * [`ConfigurationTypeBase`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/runConfigurationType.kt) - used for configuration types that have multiple configuration factories.
   Factories should be added in the constructor by calling the `addFactory()` method.

+Marking a configuration type as [dumb aware](indexing_and_psi_stubs.md#DumbAwareAPI) makes all its configurations available during indexing.

 Sometimes, it is required to provide run configurations programmatically from contexts external to run configuration UI.
 Implementing [`VirtualConfigurationType`](%gh-ic%/platform/execution/src/com/intellij/execution/configurations/VirtualConfigurationType.java) blocks the possibility of adding and removing run configurations of this type in the <control>Run/Debug Configurations</control> panel.
 Editing its template is also not available.

 ### ConfigurationFactory